WTO Members, Categories, and Benefits

 Europe has the most founding WTO members.
-Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Malta, Netherlands, Norway, Portugal, Romania, Slovak Republic, Sweden, and the United Kingdom.
+They are Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Luxembourg, Malta, Netherlands, Norway, Portugal, Romania, Slovak Republic, Sweden, and the United Kingdom.
 In addition, the European Union is a founding member.

-Its other members are Albania, Bulgaria, Croatia, Cyprus, Estonia, Latvia, Lichtenstein, Lithuania, Macedonia, Moldova, Montenegro, Poland, Slovenia, Spain, Switzerland, and Ukraine.
+Its other members are Albania, Bulgaria, Croatia, Cyprus, Estonia, Latvia, Lichtenstein, Lithuania, North Macedonia, Moldova, Montenegro, Poland, Slovenia, Spain, Switzerland, and Ukraine.

 Central and North America have just one LDC member: Haiti.
 Its founding members are Antigua and Barbuda, Barbados, Belize, Canada, Costa Rica, Dominica, Honduras, Mexico, Saint Lucia, Saint Vincent and the Grenadines, and the United States.